18 december 2019

 All original writing

-It was a bright dry warm and sunny March day.
-In my head.
-Thirty six down, just one to go.
+It was a bright dry warm and sunny March day, in my head, as I arrived for my last radiotherapy appointment.
+Thirty six daily sessions down, just one to go.
 And that was only the microenemas.

 Daughter, bless her, didn't want to miss the cheering, bunting and signs saying "Don't ever darken our Oncology again, with your brightly coloured shirts, your flip flops for ease of removal and your unusual and appreciative manner", so she drove me in.
 It was surreal.
 I was retracing steps that I'd traced most days for the last aeon.
 And a Number 57 bus wasn't even involved.
 Good job, as the bus pass had disintegrated.